cloudpilot-emu/cloudpilot-emu/src/cloudpilot/nanopb/README.md

 dependencies, including Python, python-protobuf library and protoc.
 If you are using a git checkout or a plain source distribution, you will need to install Python separately.
-Once you have Python, you can install the other dependencies with `pip install protobuf grpcio-tools`.
+Once you have Python, you can install the other dependencies with `pip install --upgrade protobuf grpcio-tools`.

 You can further customize the header generation by creating an `.options` file.
 See [documentation](https://jpa.kapsi.fi/nanopb/docs/concepts.html#modifying-generator-behaviour) for details.